dimitri/pgloader/docs/ref/dbf.rst

-  type C to text using db3-trim-string type M to text using db3-trim-string type N to numeric using db3-numeric-to-pgsql-numeric type L to boolean using logical-to-boolean type D to date using db3-date-to-pgsql-date
+  type C to text using db3-trim-string type M to text using db3-trim-string type N to numeric using db3-numeric-to-pgsql-integer type I to numeric using db3-numeric-to-pgsql-numeric type L to boolean using logical-to-boolean type D to date using db3-date-to-pgsql-date